1.1 What is Email Etiquette?

 It can be a way to share information with others.
 By sharing information through email, people can help build relationships and collaboration.

-Email can be a way to get feedback from others.
+Email can be a way to get feedback from others, such as customers or business partners.
 This will help people improve the quality of their work.

 When emailing clients or colleagues, it's important to remember the basics of business email etiquette.
 Follow these simple rules to make your communication more effective and professional.